fear-ai/wpages/HStrip.md

 - Pros: aligns with WP expectations and preserves WP-specific formats.
 - Cons: less control and possible reintroduction of unsafe content.

+### Open Questions
+- How strict should sanitization be for tables and lists?
+- How should UTF-8 characters be handled in non-HTML output?
+- What is the link and image handling policy?
+- How should unknown or invalid shortcodes be handled?
+- How far should style handling go beyond basic stripping?

+### Gaps and Limitations
+- No sanitizer pipeline or ruleset implemented yet.
+- No import tooling yet for WP-CLI or editor workflows.
+- No validation or policy enforcement for links, images, or shortcodes.
+- UTF-8 support and validation are delayed; ASCII-only output remains the default.
+- No Unicode normalization or escaping policy implemented.
+- Filename hardening is not implemented; current naming only replaces '/' and trims whitespace.
+- Current table/list behavior and limitations are documented in `PContent.md`.

 ### Implementation References
 - pages_text.py behavior and improvement notes are documented in `PText.md`.
 - pages_content.py behavior is documented in `PContent.md`.

+### Discussion Guide
+- Design: capture requirements and features with decision status and rationale.
+- Sanitization tooling: list options, tradeoffs, and decision status.
+- Open Questions: record unresolved decisions and required evidence.
+- Gaps and Limitations: record current shortcomings and impact.
+- Import Paths: record options, readiness, and compatibility risks.

 ## Pending
 - Sample `db.out` to confirm likelihood ratings and adjust H/M/L.